Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify a policy holder without a reasonable basis.

 - Using coercion to resolve a claim.

-Note that it is not bad faith for insurance companies to deny coverage under a valid exclusion.
-For example, many auto insurance policies have a contract clause releasing them from liability if the policy holder caused an accident by driving under the influence.
+It is not bad faith for insurance companies to deny coverage under a valid exclusion.
+For example, many auto insurance policies have a contract clause releasing them from liability if you caused an accident by driving under the influence.

 - The amount that the insurance company should have paid out;

-- Amounts the policy holder had to pay out-of-pocket to defend a claim,
+- Amounts you had to pay out-of-pocket to defend a claim,

 - Lawyer’s fees incurred in obtaining benefits under the insurance policy, and/or